Skip to Content

 Grape Simple Syrup

-We used homemade Concord grape syrup and the drink seems to be the adult version of the lunchbox favorite without.
-Of course, we didn’t want it being cloyingly sweet, but it is on the sweet side.
+We used homemade Concord grape syrup and the drink seems to be the adult version of the lunchbox favorite.
+Of course, we didn’t want it being cloyingly sweet, but the fruity flavor is on the sweet side.
 So, we added some salt to the mix to take away all the sweet, but of course some is still there.
-This combo is the perfect combination, and a great way to end a meal.
+This combo is the perfect combination, and this jelly drink is a great way to end a meal.

 Peanut Butter and Jelly Cocktail in rocks glass, tiny PB & J sandwich garnish